Amargosa River: Discharge

-The United States Geological Survey (USGS) monitors the flow of the Amargosa River at a gauge station near the Old Spanish Trail Road, 0.2 mi west of Tecopa.
+The United States Geological Survey monitors the flow of the Amargosa River at a gauge station near the Old Spanish Trail Road, 0.2 mi west of Tecopa.
 The average flow of the river at this station is 3.80 cuft/s.
 This is from a drainage area of 3090 sqmi, much of which is noncontributing and all of which represents about 60 percent of the total Amargosa River drainage basin.
 The maximum flow recorded there was 10600 cuft/s on August 16, 1983, and the minimum flow was 0 cuft/s on some days in some years.